Seir Kieran GAA: County semi-finalists 1984; County finalists 1985 and 1987

 In their SHC encounter with Coolderry in 1982, Seir Kieran were leading with ten minutes to go, when they ran out of steam (Coolderry 4-13, Seir Kieran 3-7).
 Seir Kieran were generally in better shape in 1983.
 On 29 May, Eugene Coughlan (2-5) and rising Offaly star Joe Dooley (3-1) powered a victory over Killeigh.
 However, they were beaten by Lusmagh at Rath on 17 July, meaning that the third round match against Coolderry would again be make-or-break.
 This one ended at 11 points apiece, and the replay on 7 August also finished as a tied game (1-12 to 1-12).
 Coolderry won it in extra time by 2-19 to 3-15.
-The three Clareen goals were scored by Eugene Coughlan, Seamus Coakley and Martin Breslin; nonetheless that was curtains so far as 1983 was concerned.
-Seir Kieran opened their 1984 SHC campaign with a stunning 3-18 to 2-4 victory over Drumcullen.
+The three Clareen goals were scored by Eugene Coughlan, Seamus Coakley and Martin Breslin.

+Seir Kieran opened their 1984 SHC campaign with a 3-18 to 2-4 victory over Drumcullen.
 The second round was at Rath, where Lusmagh went down by 2-10 to 0-9.
-In the third round against Kinnitty, 16 points (half from frees) were not enough as the reigning champions racked up 3-12, to advance to the last four.
+In the third round against Kinnitty, 16 points were not enough as the reigning champions racked up 3-12, to advance to the last four.
 A second semi-final slot was now up for grabs between Seir Kieran and Shinrone.
 This play-off was delayed until 9 September 1984.
-Joe Dooley scored nine points of a 0-14 to 1-5 victory, as Seir Kieran advanced to their first Senior Semi-final since 1954.
-As crafty and battle-hardened as ever, St Rynagh's overcame a Clareen team who were on top for long periods, but were not fit enough to close it out.
+Joe Dooley scored nine points of a 0-14 to 1-5 victory, as Seir Kieran advanced to their first Senior semi-final since 1954.
+St Rynagh's, however, overcame a Clareen team who were on top for long periods, but were not fit enough to close it out.
 Trailing 1-10 to 1-4 in the second half, the Shannonsiders hit an unanswered 1-5 to pip them at the post.